stefdebarros/ProjectInsight/README.md

 You're on the page of Stephane De Barros, PhD, astrophysicist, data scientist / analyst / manager (in a nutshell, data specialist).

-I have worked as an academic for the University of Geneva, University of California (Riverside), the Italian National Institute for Astrophysics, and now for the World Health Organization.
+I have worked for the University of Geneva, University of California (Riverside), the Italian National Institute for Astrophysics, and now for the World Health Organization.

 You can find my Linkedin page here: https://www.linkedin.com/in/stephane-de-barros/